SLO Coast Wine

 Founded by Joshua Klapper and Alex Katz, Timbre Winery is the culmination of years of hard work, and dedication to our craft.
 It is winemaking expressed through the universal language of musical sound.”
 Currently, we have eight Pinot Noirs.

-• 2019 Supergroup Pinot Noir – This wine comes from 4 classic vineyard sites which include Bien Nacido, Mission Ranch, Pali, and Spanish Springs.
-Ruby red this wine is smoky with hints of Christmas spice.
-Tobacco, cherry cola, and blackberry sorbet accent the long, creamy finish.
+• 2021 Supergroup Pinot Noir – This wine comes from 4 classic vineyard sites which include Gold Coast, Pali, Mission Ranch, Riverbench, Spanish Springs Vineyards.
+Deep red, spices and red fruit on the nose with a smoky finish.

 19. Tolosa Winery